MostAwesomeDude/construct/docs/transition29.rst

 Compiled CompilableMacro Decompiled added (used internally)

-String* classes require explicit encoding (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#strings>`_)

-String* classes apply global encoding during ctor (not during parsing and building)

-String* classes (all of them) support UTF16 UTF32 encodings, but String CString dropped some parameters and support only encodings explicitly listed in `possiblestringencodings`
+String* classes require explicit encodings, all of them support UTF16 UTF32 encodings, but String CString dropped some parameters and support only encodings explicitly listed in `possiblestringencodings` (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#strings>`_)

 Enum FlagsEnum can merge labels from IntEnum IntFlag (enum34 module), but dropped `default` parameter

-Enum FlagsEnum can build from integers and labels (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)

-Enum FlagsEnum expose labels as attributes, as bitwisable strings (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)
+Enum FlagsEnum can build from integers and labels, and expose labels as attributes as bitwisable strings (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)

-Mapping replaced by SymmetricMapping, and dropped `default` parameter
+Mapping replaced SymmetricMapping, and dropped `default` parameter

-Struct Sequence Union FocusedSeq are nesting context (in parse build and sizeof)

 Struct Sequence Union FocusedSeq are supporting new embedding semantics (see `this page <https://construct.readthedocs.io/en/latest/meta.html#nesting-and-embedding>`_)